CleverCloud/doc.clever-cloud.com/runtimes/dotnet/dotnet.md

 .NET Core is a cross-platform version of .NET for building websites, services, and console apps.

+## Dotnet version

+The version used on Clever Cloud is `3.1`, so you can deploy applications for the two current LTS versions as shown on this [page](https://dotnet.microsoft.com/download/dotnet-core).
+No support will be provided for end-of-life versions.

 ## Create an application

 Refer to the page [Deploy an application on Clever Cloud](/doc/clever-cloud-overview/add-application/).